TheEconomist/the-economist-war-fire-model/README.md

 ## Acknowledgements

-*The Economist* gratefully acknowledge input from Daniel Arribas-Bel and Francisco Rowe of the University of Liverpool on the construction of training features, and helpful discussion about modelling approach.
+*The Economist* gratefully acknowledge helpful discussions with Daniel Arribas-Bel and Francisco Rowe of the University of Liverpool on the construction of training features, and modelling approach.
+Their help has improved this work.

 If you have any suggestions or questions, please email [sondresolstad@economist.com](mailto:sondresolstad@economist.com) or open a ticket.